learn-co-students/rails-activerecord-model-rails-lab-v-000/README.md

 ## Building a Model

 You can find the test suite for this application in the ```spec/models``` directory and run them with the command: ```bundle exec rspec```.
-This lab tests to ensure that your app can create records and have an instance method that can be called on the model.
+This lab tests to ensure that your app can create records and that it has an instance method that can be called on the model.

 ## Instructions